FrankS77/PreProxyFS/README.md

 ## Limitations
 * Only http(s) proxies in PAC are supported (SOCKS proxies are not supported)

-### Usage as a standalone program
+### Usage as a standalone Java program (see below for native executables)
 * Precondition: Minimum installed Java JRE 8
-* Download and extract the PreProxyFS zip file (the folder should contain the PreProxyFS<Version>.jar file and the lib folder).
+* Download and extract the PreProxyFS zip file PreProxyFS-Jar-*.zip (the folder should contain the PreProxyFS<Version>.jar file and the lib folder).
 * Create a (or more) PreProxyFS.properties file.
 Example:

 ```